MerayMaddah/auslandstagegeld-map/README.md

 ## Contributing!!

-Contributions to improve data accuracy, visualization design, or functionality are very welcome!
+Contributions to improve data accuracy, visualization design, or functionality are very welcome! (encouraged even)

-If you would like to contribute:
+If you would like to, please do the following:

 1. **Fork** this repository.
 2. Create a new **branch** for your feature or fix.